-Lee Mallory - Artist
+Lee Mallory-Artist

-While it has long been known that Dapremont published the Our Flag stickers, I have never seen anything about Lee Mallory, who is listed on the advertising covers as "General Agent, Jackson, Miss."
-It did not take long to ascertain that he was undoubtedly the artist who designed the stickers and, most likely, the patriotic 8-star flag envelope as well.
+While it has long been known that Dapremont published the Our Flag stickers, I have never read anything about Lee Mallory, who is listed on the advertising covers as "General Agent, Jackson, Miss."
+He was undoubtedly the artist who designed the stickers and, most likely, the patriotic eight-star flag envelope as well.

 I found the name of Lee Mallory in newspapers of the era all over the South in cities such as Savannah, Macon, Milledgeville, Augusta, and Columbus, Georgia, as well as Richmond, Virginia; Charleston, South Carolina; New Orleans and others.

 Mallory apparently was an "over the top" artist and photographer with a penchant for flourish.
-In one of many similar newspaper announcements, is the following, which was printed in the Southern Illustrated News [Richmond, Virginia], 11 October 1862, page 8, column 3:
+In one of many similar newspaper announcements, is the following, which was printed in the October 11, 1862, Southern Illustrated News (Richmond, Virginia), on page eight:

 Pantechnoptomon!

+Lee Mallory's

+War Illustrations

-Lee Mallory's War Illustrations Exhibiting the Soldier's Life in Camp March, Bivouac, Battle.
+Exhibiting the Soldier's Life in

+Camp March, Bivouac, Battle.

 The most elaborate exhibition of mechanism and art ever produced in any country, now on exhibition in the Southern Cities.

 Note to Artists.-Wanted, Sketches of Scenes and Incidents connected with our army, such as Views of Camps, Battle-Fields, Maps, &c.
 Any drawings that will be interesting to the public, will be promptly acknowledged and paid for.
 Address

-Lee Mallory,

-At High Constable's Office, Richmond, Va.
+Lee Mallory, At High Constable's Office, Richmond, Va.

 I've checked various dictionaries, old and new, and conferred with learned colleagues and no one has ever heard of the word "Pantechnoptomon."
 I can only conclude that it is a made-up word to describe his traveling display of elaborate panoramic art.
-In today's language, it would be a 360-degree panorama, diorama or cyclorama as often seen in museums.
 The panorama was an extremely popular form of visual entertainment during that era.

-In another announcement in the 30 October 1862 issue of the Savannah Republican, page 2, column 4, he describes his "automatic drama showing a series of the most striking events that have occurred in the War for Southern Liberty...in which thousands of working Automats will perform their life-like parts in the great contest-manoeuvring, firing, &c., with astonishing precision.
+In another announcement on page two of the October 30, 1862, issue of the Savannah Republican (Georgia), he describes his "automatic drama showing a series of the most striking events that have occurred in the War for Southern Liberty...in which thousands of working Automats will perform their life-like parts in the great contest-manoeuvring, firing, &c., with astonishing precision.
 The exhibition is composed of more than 590,000 Separate Pieces!"

 Before the war, in July 1855, Mallory was working as a theatrical agent for shows at the Metropolitan Hall, Richmond, Virginia.

-In March 1858, he was working shows in Baltimore, Maryland.
+In March 1858 he was working shows in Baltimore, Maryland.
 At some point, he began leasing these halls himself.
-In the Historic New Orleans Artist Database, Mallory is listed as a "performance artist," active in New Orleans 1861-62.
+In the Historic New Orleans Artist Database, Mallory is listed as a "performance artist," active in New Orleans 1861-62.8